tmigone/invoice-mcp/README.md

 ### Logo Requirements

-A logo is optional - if provided, it must be a **direct URL** to a JPG, PNG, or WebP image file.
-The URL must end with the file extension (e.g., .jpg, .png) and link directly to the image, not a webpage. **SVG files are not supported.**
+A logo is optional - if provided, it must be a **direct URL** to a JPG, PNG or WebP image file.
+The URL should end with the file extension (`.jpg`, `.png`) and link directly to the image, not a webpage. **SVG files are not supported.**

 I recommend using an image with no padding around the logo for best results.